Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Mathematical derivations

-where $F_{n,p}(x)$ denotes the cumulative distribution function (CDF) of the binomial distribution with count parameter $n$ and probability parameter $p$, and likewise $F_{n,p}^{-1}(u)$ denoting its quantile function.
-We must now suitably lower bound its power
+\begin{proof} Recall the exact binomial test under study as in~\eqref{eq:exact_bin_test}.
+We aim to lower bound the power of this test, when based on samples from subpopulation 1, by the power of the test under samples from subpopulation 2.
+Its power can be expressed as

-which can be done through upper bounding both $F_{\floor{n_1},q_1}(x)$ and $F^{-1}_{\floor{n_1},p_1}(1-\alpha)$.
+such that a lower bound can be obtained by finding an upper bound for both $F_{\floor{n_1},q_1}(x)$ and $F^{-1}_{\floor{n_1},p_1}(1-\alpha)$.
 The proof hinges on bounds and monotonicity results of the binomial cumulative distribution function, where one must carefully account for the discreteness of the distributions involved.
 Before proceeding with the proof, we first state the technical results needed.
 A standard result is that

-for all $x\in\bbR$ when $u \geq v$ through a stochastic domination argument.
-A crucial and more technical result is the following lemma, which is a minor adaptation from the results derived in~\cite{anderson1967}: \begin{lemma}[adapted from~\cite{anderson1967}] Let $n/a \in \bbN$ and $a \geq 1$.
+for all $x\in\bbR$ when $u \geq v$, which can be shown through a stochastic domination argument.
+A crucial and more technical result is the following lemma, which is a minor adaptation from the results derived in~\cite{Anderson1967}: \begin{lemma}[adapted from~\cite{Anderson1967}] Let $n/a \in \bbN$ and $a \geq 1$.
 Then: